edwardhaddican/StarWarsPlanets/README.md

 Note: the first time the page loads there will be a fairly long wait before the planets are displayed, but the wait will be significantly reduced for all future calls, until your local storage is cleared.

+** the project works on both Chrome and Firefox, but is blocked by CORS in Safari.